 Get comprehensive education and practical experience in nursing, and prepare to become licensed as a registered nurse.
 Students who choose to leave the program before completing the degree may qualify for other certificates.
-Students may complete this program by taking classes in a combination of weekdays and evenings/weekends.

 This program has approval from the Arizona State Board of Nursing, and is accredited by the Accreditation Commission for Education in Nursing, Inc. [more].

 Selective Admissions Program: In order to be fully admitted to this program, you must fulfill the requirements listed in Program Admissions.
 See an advisor for details.